dcnz-interviews/lifts/README.md

 # Lifts
 Here at Datacom we work with all kinds of customer problems on a daily basis.
 <br />
-These can range from search algorithms on shopping apps to complex scalable systems with multiple databases and integration points.
+These can range from a search algorithm for a shopping app to complex scalable systems with multiple databases and integration points.
 <br />
 For this challenge we don't want you to spend an entire week coding away.
 Please select the desired pattern, plan carefully and you'll find it to be easy.
 <br />